 USCIS adds that “This new process was developed to shorten the time that U.S. citizens and lawful permanent resident family members are separated from their relatives while those relatives are obtaining immigrant visas to become lawful permanent residents of the United States.”

 WHAT IF YOUR PROVISIONAL WAIVER REQUEST IS DENIED?

 However, the sad reality is that many immigrants who request a provisional waiver with Form I-601A (“Application for Provisional Unlawful Presence Waiver”) will not be granted that waiver.
 Moreover, there is no appeals process, so it is imperative that your Form I-601A is accurate and complete the first time you submit it.
 A $600 filing fee (as of 2017) must be included with Form I-601A, and applicants younger than age 79 must also include an $85 biometric fee.

 Don’t do this alone.
 Too much is at stake.
-If you’ve stayed in the U.S. beyond your visa’s expiration date and you need to request a provisional waiver, an experienced Michigan or Ohio immigration attorney can ensure that your Form I-601A is accurate and complete.
+If you’ve stayed in the U.S. beyond your visa’s expiration date and you need to request a provisional waiver, an immigration lawyer can ensure that your Form I-601A is accurate and complete.
 You can’t allow for any mistakes or misunderstandings when you request a provisional waiver.

 Although there are no appeals for rejected provisional waiver applications, an immigrant may submit a second provisional waiver application – and a second set of fees – if there are new developments or if you obtain new information to support your request or to show that denying your provisional waiver would mean “extreme hardship” for your qualifying U.S. relative or relatives.